 Through the issuance of the Series 36 Bonds, the Agency purchased Program Loans with bond proceeds.
 As described above, when a bond issue has been refunded, the Program Loans that were purchased with the Refunding Bonds were transferred to the Program Account created for the Refunding Bonds (although the Program Loans secure all Bonds on a parity basis).
-The following table summarizes as of June 30, 2018 the Program Loans held under the Trust Agreement and the Series of Bonds with which they are associated.
 Beginning with the Series 37 Bonds, bond proceeds (other than refunding proceeds) were used to purchase new Program Securities representing new securitized mortgage loans for home ownership.
-The table summarizes as of June 30, 2018 the Program Obligations held under the Trust Agreement and the Series of Bonds with which they are associated:
+The following table summarizes as of December 31, 2018 the Program Loans and Program Securities, which equal total Program Obligations held under the Trust Agreement and the Series of Bonds with which they are associated: